Helping Monitoring Stations Stay Operational

-Alarm monitoring centers continue to seek remote working tools to keep their employees safe and connected during the COVID-19 coronavirus pandemic.
-In an effort to support the industry, DICE Corporation has been stepping up to ensure customers are equipped with the technology necessary to operate their monitoring centers as if they were in the office.
+Helping Alarm Monitoring Stations – Alarm monitoring centers continue to seek remote working tools to keep their employees safe and connected during the COVID-19 coronavirus pandemic.
+To support the industry, DICE Corporation has been stepping up to ensure customers are equipped with the technology necessary to operate their monitoring centers as if they were in the office.

 Security Systems News recently featured DICE Corporation in an article on keeping central stations operational during a pandemic.
-Our president and CEO Cliff Dice and executive vice president Avi Lupo discussed the state of the industry and their business continuity needs, as well as what DICE is doing to ensure underrepresented small to medium-size monitoring centers are getting the tools they need to work safely and efficiently.
+Our president and CEO Cliff Dice and executive vice president Avi Lupo discussed the state of the industry and their business continuity needs and what DICE is doing to ensure underrepresented small to medium-size monitoring centers are getting the tools they need to work safely and efficiently.

 “Looking big picture, there are tens of millions of accounts connected to these monitoring stations today,” Lupo told Security Systems News.
 “For a company that has anywhere from 20 to 200 operators and other operations people in a building, if you are not ready to do things remotely, you can expose yourself with one event such as this.”